 If you are enrolled concurrently at TMU and another post-secondary institution, your fees for the courses at your other institution may be added to your OSAP assessment at TMU.

 To begin the process, please complete the PDF fileStudies at Another Institution Form.
 You will need to do this with the financial aid office at the other institution.
 You will be required to submit the form, proof of payment for the course(s), and a copy of your letter of permission for each course.
 You can submit your documents by uploading them to your OSAP portal or emailing them to email@example.com.

-If you are receiving OSAP from your home institution, but are also taking Ryerson courses on a letter of permission, you may be eligible to receive OSAP funding through your home institution.
+If you are receiving OSAP from your home institution, but are also taking TMU courses on a letter of permission, you may be eligible to receive OSAP funding through your home institution.
 Please connect with your school’s financial aid office to get a studies at another institution form from them.
-You can email the form to us at email@example.com for completion.
+You can email the form to us at firstname.lastname@example.org for completion.